davidchall/homebrew-hep/README.md

 ### Help
 * [Short guide to Homebrew commands](https://github.com/davidchall/homebrew-hep/wiki/Homebrew-guide)
-* Problems with the packages themselves should be reported to the respective authors (please `brew home <package>`)
+* Problems with the packages themselves should be reported to the authors of the respective package (please `brew home <package>`)
-* Problems with the Homebrew-hep installation can be reported on the [issue tracker](https://github.com/davidchall/homebrew-hep/issues)
+* Problems with the Mac installation through Homebrew-hep can be reported on the [issue tracker](https://github.com/davidchall/homebrew-hep/issues)

 ### Can I contribute?
 Of course!
 [Here](https://github.com/davidchall/homebrew-hep/wiki/How-to-contribute) is a guide to how.
 Some possible ways could be: